The 3 Core Home Warranty Plan Types

 |---|---|---|

-Adding multiple items can raise a basic plan's total annual cost to $500–$1,500+.
+Adding multiple items can raise a basic plan's total annual cost to $700 to $1,500+, especially when service call fees are factored in.
 For a full breakdown of which add-ons deliver the most value, see our home warranty add-ons guide.

 Customizing by Geography & Home Age